 Swagger Like Us queer hip hop party takes place on various Fridays, Saturdays and Sundays throught the month at El Rio (3158 Mission St), Oasis (298 11th St, SoMa) and other venues, for a diverse, younger, mixed crowd.

 UHaul, "San Francisco's Party for Girls Who Love Girls" happens second Fridays at Oasis (298 11th St, SOMA) and third Fridays at f8 Club (1192 Folsom St), with dancing dancing dancing and go-go gals all night.

 Underground SF (424 Haight St, Lower Haight), eclectic-mix crowd, small dance area at end long bar, go-go boys atop the bar.

-For information about Club Papi nights with their famous dancers, Gus Presents dance parties, Honey Sound System, Bearracuda and more events around San Francisco each month, see their websites, and our events listings.
+Other party brands include: Bearracuda bear parties; Club Papi Latin nights with their famous go-go dancers; and Gus Presents dance parties such as Colossus, Industry, Sanctuary and Underworld.
+For these and more events around San Francisco each month, see their websites, and our events listings page.

 Adult theatre/saunas/sex clubs

 Blow Buddies (933 Harrison St, SOMA), large warehouse sex club, backyard patio, glory holes, slings, cells, water sports facilities; attracts hundreds of men each night from among over 180,000 members worldwide.
 Open 24-hours, Thursdays through Sundays.
 Wednesday theme events include leather, bear, and naked nights.